Equipping communities with proven programs and supports

 About the Study

-This study will pilot a peer support program, funded by the United States Department of Defense (DoD) Congressionally Directed Medical Research Program (CDMRP).
-This study will gauge the effectiveness of how a curriculum-based, weekly, support group for military spouses can improve spouses’ quality of life, mental health, social support, self-care practices, and knowledge of health conditions impacting service members.
+The goal of this study is to gauge the effectiveness of how a curriculum-based, weekly, support group for military spouses can improve spouses’ quality of life, mental health, social support, self-care practices, and knowledge of health conditions impacting service members.

 The positive effects of social support for spouses are far-reaching.
 Not only do peers offer valuable information about available resources, the impact of peer-to-peer connection has also been found to improve spouses’ mental health and quality of life.
 In addition to the positive impacts experienced by spouses on an individual level, when spouses improve their understanding of how to support their service member’s psychological health risks and concerns, service members can similarly benefit by having more familial support when seeking treatment.
 In addition, the presence of peer support can help to maintain strong family relationships and reduce family relationship stress.
 Based on study findings, this curriculum will be published and available to military spouses in all branches.